unosquare/tubular/README.md

 Also, if you use the Visual Studio you will need the excellent <a href="http://vswebessentials.com/download" target="_blank">Web Essentials</a> plug-in in order to generate the Tubular bundles.

-## Using CDN
+## Using a CDN

-You can get all dependencies using the next lines in your initial HTML page. <a href="http://www.jsdelivr.com/">jsDelivr</a> has almost everything you need.
+You can get all the dependencies using the following links in your master HTML page. <a href="http://www.jsdelivr.com/">jsDelivr</a> provides almost everything you need to import.

 ```html
 <link rel="stylesheet" href="//cdn.jsdelivr.net/bootstrap/3.3.4/css/bootstrap.min.css" />